groboclown/java-retval/CONTRIBUTING.md

 You can contribute by writing up bugs, writing documentation, or helping out with the development effort.

+### Bugs, Feature Requests, and Questions

+The library uses [Github](https://github.com/groboclown/java-retval/issues) for issue tracking.
+It should be used for tracking bugs and feature requests.

+**Bugs**: Please include a description of the actions run against the library that caused the issue, the expected behavior (if anything beyond "should not cause an exception"), and the actual behavior.
+The *best* bug reports include a test case exposing the bad behavior.

+**Feature Requests**: Attempt to have a summary of the requested behavior and a solid use case for how the new behavior would be used by users of the library.

+**Questions**:  Questions should have the subject line of the issue be in the form of a question.

 ### Developers

 To develop the library, you'll need to fork the repository and submit changes back to the main project.
 All changes you make will need to first have a good build.